Latent Exploration for Reinforcement Learning

 \subsection{Pybullet locomotion environments}

 Lattice can be paired with off-policy RL algorithms, such as SAC~\cite{haarnoja2018soft}.
 We tested this combination in the locomotion environments of PyBullet, where gSDE-SAC achieves state-of-the-art performance~\citep{raffin2022smooth,rl-zoo3}.
-We used the same network model and hyperparameters as SAC specified in~\citep{rl-zoo3} for all the environments (see Appendix~\ref{appendix:rl_params}).
+We also included Pink Noise exploration~\citep{eberhard2022pink} as an additional baseline, which is the state-of-the-art colored noise process for exploration with off-policy RL algorithms.
+We used the same network architecture and hyperparameters for SAC specified in~\citep{rl-zoo3} for all the environments (see Appendix~\ref{appendix:rl_params}).
 Preliminary experiments on the parameters of Lattice showed that environments with a smaller action space benefit from a higher initial standard deviation of the exploration matrix, so we set all the elements of $\log S_\mathbf{x}$ and $\log S_\mathbf{a}$ to 0 for Ant and Humanoid and to 1 for the other environments.
-We found that Lattice achieves similar performance to gSDE-SAC for lower-dimensional morphologies (Ant, Hopper, Walker and Half Cheetah), while outperforming it substantially for the Humanoid (Fig.~\ref{fig:pybullet_locomotion} and Appendix~\ref{appendix:result_tables}).
+We found that Lattice achieves similar performance to gSDE-SAC and SAC-pink for lower-dimensional morphologies (Ant, Hopper, Walker and Half Cheetah), while outperforming them substantially for the Humanoid (Fig.~\ref{fig:pybullet_locomotion} and Appendix~\ref{appendix:result_tables}).
 This suggests that Lattice can achieve higher performance when controlling larger-dimensional morphologies.
-Furthermore, we later show that Lattice finds more energy efficient solutions than SAC (Section 6).
+Furthermore, we later show that the policy learnt with Lattice-SAC for the Humanoid is more energy efficient than that learnt with SAC (Section~\ref{sec:explore}).